deltachat/deltachat-android/README.md

 --------------------------------------------------------------------------------

-Beside a build in Android Studio, you have to call `ndk-build` in the `TMessagesProj` directory.
-Moreover, place a copy of your keyfile eg. to `TMessagesProj/config/debug.keystore`.
+Beside a build in Android Studio, you have to call `ndk-build` in the `MessengerProj` directory.
+Moreover, place a copy of your keyfile eg. to `MessengerProj/config/debug.keystore`.

 ![Logo](https://messenger.b44t.com/start-img4.png)